«Footfalls echo in the memory

 Let’s wrap it up, before my anarchic train of thought leads me to new paths.

 It’s spring.
 I am alive.
-I’ve witnessed thirty nine orbits of our planet around the star called Sun.
+I’ve witnessed thirty-nine orbits of our planet around the star we call Sun.

-Whatever has taken place, is past.
+Whatever has already happened, is past.
 My life (the aforementioned 38 spring equinoxes) is but a grain of sand of humanity’s past, a nugatory part of the planet’s past, and with regard to the universe…

 Many things are about to happen.
 That’s the future.
 The next 38 spring equinoxes (at best) are but an infinitesimal part of the future.